Dictionary of Sydney Board

-Paul Ashton is the retired Professor of Public History at the University of Technology, Sydney.
+Paul Ashton is the Professor of Public History at the University of Technology, Sydney.
 He has worked in the fields of heritage, urban, oral and community history and undertaken commissioned histories.
 Paul is Co-Director of the Australian Centre for Public History and co-editor of the journal Public History Review.
 He is a past President of the Professional Historians Association of NSW.

 As part of the CMO at Telstra, Andy Bateman is accountable for marketing across all customer segments including business, enterprise and government as well as Telstra consumer and small business marketing.
 Prior to this he was Global CEO of The Leading Edge, a leading international market research company residing in Sydney.
 He was previously CEO of brand consultancy Interbrand in the US and has also served as Worldwide account lead on Intel, for McCann Worldgroup.
 Credits include repositioning and launch efforts for brands including Kimberly Clark, Thomson Reuters, Kellogg’s, Merrill Lynch, UBS, Dell, L’Oreal, Audi, Allied Domecq brands and the Australian Government.

 His work has won both numerous effectiveness and creative awards, while his work with UBS was the subject of a Harvard Business case study.

 Professor Michael Fraser AM is a Professor of Law at the University of Technology, Sydney and Director of the Communications Law Centre (CLC), UTS, Australia’s independent, non-profit, public interest centre specialising in communications, media and online law and policy.

 He was a founder and CEO of Copyright Agency Limited (CAL) for twenty one years and a founding director of Australian, foreign and international copyright management organisations.